FACN1/week2-javiasy/README.md

 *markButtonNode*: Adds a button which can be used to toggle between a tick or a cross, using the markTodo function.

+*sortButtonNode*: Adds a button which sorts the to do list alphabetically by calling the sortTodos function when clicked (using addEventListener).
+Has a class name of "sort-todos" for CSS styling and using insertBefore is appended onto the body after the submit form but before the to do list.

 ### Add to Todo form

 Steps